Blockchain: What You Need to Know to Know if it’s What You Need

 2. Do these parties trust each other?

-The first question is addressing the underlying nature of what a Blockchain is.
-If your organization operates in a way in which a single party is solely responsible for generating and manipulating data in your database, then there is no tangible benefit to moving your data over to a Blockchain.
+The first question addresses the underlying nature of Blockchain.
+If your organization operates in a way in which a single party is solely responsible for generating and manipulating data in your database, then there is no tangible benefit to moving your data to a Blockchain.
 In fact, it will likely be less efficient than the current database solutions on the market today.

-As you look for ways to improve how your business operates in this constantly shifting environment, keep those two questions in mind.
-The proper application of blockchain technology can improve the security of your organization while simultaneously providing real-time data transparency and increasing automation, and therefore organizational throughput.
+As you look for ways to improve your business’s operations in this constantly shifting environment, keep those two questions in mind.
+The proper application of blockchain technology can improve your organization’s security while simultaneously providing real-time data transparency and increasing automation and, therefore, organizational throughput.

 Additional Resources